MicrosoftDocs/win32/desktop-src/tablet/creating-a-redistributable-setup.md

 ---
-Description: 'To distribute an ink-enabled application to computers that are not running either Windows Vista or Windows XP Tablet PC Edition 2005 (that is, computers running Windows XP, Windows Server 2003, or Windows 2000), you must include the necessary merge modules in your setup.' ms.assetid: '97515703-0bf4-4230-ae35-181b48b70c40'
+Description: To distribute an ink-enabled application to computers that are not running either Windows Vista or Windows XP Tablet PC Edition 2005 (that is, computers running Windows XP, Windows Server 2003, or Windows 2000), you must include the necessary merge modules in your setup. ms.assetid: 97515703-0bf4-4230-ae35-181b48b70c40
-title: Creating a Redistributable Setup
+title: Creating a Redistributable Setup ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Redistributable Setup

 To distribute an ink-enabled application to computers that are not running either Windows Vista or Windows XP Tablet PC Edition 2005 (that is, computers running Windows XP, Windows Server 2003, or Windows 2000), you must include the necessary merge modules in your setup.

 The Mstpcrt.msm merge module includes all of the files, resources, registry entries, and setup logic necessary for Windows Installer to install the shared files that other platforms require to run unmanaged applications developed for the Tablet PC.
 Mstpcrt.msm is consumed by Windows Installer (.msi) files.
-For applications that use the [**InkDivider**](inkdivider-class.md) object, you must also redistribute InkDiv.msm.
+For applications that use the [**InkDivider**](/windows/win32/msinkaut15/?branch=master) object, you must also redistribute InkDiv.msm.
 For applications that use managed components, you must also include the merge module files for those managed components.

 The following table describes the merge module files that ship with the Windows XP Tablet PC Edition Software Development Kit (SDK).